Pituffik Space Base: B-52 nuclear bomber crash (1968)

 On 21 January 1968, a B-52G Stratofortress from the 380th Strategic Aerospace Wing, Plattsburgh Air Force Base, New York, on a secret airborne nuclear alert crashed and burned on the ice near Thule Air Base.
 The impact detonated the high explosives in the primary units of all four of the B28 nuclear bombs it carried, but nuclear and thermonuclear reactions did not take place due to the PAL and fail-safe mechanisms in the weapons, thus preventing the actual detonation of the weapons themselves.
 The resulting fire caused extensive radioactive contamination.
 More than 700 Danish civilians and US military personnel worked under hazardous conditions, the former without protective gear, to clean up the nuclear material.
 In 1987, nearly 200 Danish workers tried unsuccessfully to sue the United States.
 Kaare Ulbak, chief consultant to the Danish National Institute of Radiation Hygiene, said Denmark had carefully studied the health of the Thule workers and found no evidence of increased mortality or cancer.

-The Pentagon maintained that all four weapons had been destroyed.
-Although many of the details of the accident are still classified, some information was released by the US authorities under the Freedom of Information Act.
+The United States Department of Defense maintained that all four weapons had been destroyed.
+Although many of the details of the accident are still classified, some information was released by the US authorities in September 1994 under the Freedom of Information Act.
 After reviewing these files, an investigative reporter from BBC News claimed in May 2007 that the USAF was unable to account for one of the weapons.
 In 2009, the assertions of the BBC were refuted by a Danish report after a review of the available declassified documentation.